Using a mobile phone while driving increases your risk of a crash four-fold. Using a mobile phone while driving is dangerous because it may lead to:

 - Slower reaction times

 - Slower and less controlled braking

 - Riskier decision making

-From 17 September 2018, drivers who use a mobile phone illegally will be penalised an extra demerit point, up from four to five.
-During double demerit periods, drivers who break the rules will be penalised 10 demerit points.
+Drivers who use a mobile phone illegally will be penalised five demerit points.
+During double demerit periods, drivers who break the rules will be penalised 10 demerit points, plus sizeable fines apply.

 The Mobile Phone Detection Camera Program enforcing illegal mobile phone use was introduced in NSW in December 2019 with plans to expand the program over the next three years.
 It is anticipated that by 2023, approximately 45 cameras will be operating across NSW, performing more than 135 million vehicle checks annually.
 The detection cameras will be introduced in the ACT in the second half of 2021.

 The program includes fixed and transportable cameras that operate at locations across the network.
 The high-definition cameras use artificial intelligence to spot drivers, regardless of the weather or time of day.
 While the portable versions are mounted on trailers and operate across the state.

 For more information on mobile phone detection cameras, click here.